hashrocket/gatling/README.md

 As of Gatling v1.0.0, [Distillery](https://github.com/bitwalker/distillery), is the assumed release building tool as opposed to Exrm.
 If up are upgrading form a previous verison of Gatling, simply change the `exrm` dependency to `distillery` in your `mix.exs` file and you should be good to go.

+## Gatling, Distillery and Nginx
+As you read through the instructions, keep in mind that both Distillery and Nginx have tons of options you can configure outside of Gatling.
+Gatling's goal is is to offer an out-of-the-box solution that keeps out of the way of your custom deployment stategy.
+For example, Distillery requires a configuration file in `./rel/config.exs` of your project.
+There is a [lot](https://hexdocs.pm/distillery/configuration.html) you can do with this but if you decide not to install this yourself, Gatling will generate a basic one for you.

+Please see the [Distillery](https://hexdocs.pm/distillery/getting-started.html) docs to unlock the full power of your releases while Gatling simply triggers them in a convenient way.

 ## Instructions

 ### Setting up the server